-Let’s wander where WiFi is weak… Munsiyari (2018)
+Munsiyari …Let’s wander where WiFi is weak (2018)

 Munsiyari… I don’t remember exactly where I heard this name for the first time.
 If my memory still serves me well, it was on my Binsar trip in 2011.
-A Sindhi couple, who joined us over dinner at Binsar, had travelled all the way from Munsiyari that day.
-They told us about picturesque Panchchuli peaks, the cold weather, narrow roads and lazy life of the Munsiyari town.
+A Sindhi couple, who joined us over dinner at Binsar, had traveled all the way from Munsiyari that day.
+They told us about picturesque Panchchuli peaks, the cold weather, narrow roads, and the lazy life of the Munsiyari town.
 I was mesmerized.

 Over the years, I shared my desire to visit Munsiyari with so many friends and relatives.
-Most of them were unaware of this tiny hilly town located in remote corner of Uttaranchal, about 300 km up and away from Nainital.
+Most of them were unaware of this tiny hilly town located in a remote corner of Uttaranchal, about 300 km up and away from Nainital.
 A few crazy ones like me – Praveen and Pramanshu willingly expressed their desire to join me for this trip, while a few reluctant ones like my wife and sister agreed grudgingly to join.
 To sum it up in words of Majhrooh Sultanpuri “Main akela hi chala tha janib-e-manzil magar, Log saath aate gaye aur karwaan banta gaya “.

 Gaurav… The one who had this keeda of exploring Munsiyari, that too, driving all by himself